brandonmarshal/lsx-demo-theme/logs/week13/logs-week13-day5.md

 -   2.0 hrs – Completed studies for today.
 -   2.0 hrs - Catchup meeting with Ash.
+-   2.5 hrs - Making improvements to the Intern google doc.

 ---
 ## How do you feel about today's progress?